On the experimental feasibility of quantum state reconstruction via machine learning: Methods

-We custom build a convolutional neural network with a convolutional unit followed by a max-pooling layer and a second convolutional unit in a row.
-After that we connect two dense layers each followed by a dropout layer, which is finally attached to an output layer where density matrices are predicted as shown in Fig. \ref{fig:Figure_1} (a).
-First, In order to train the network, we simulate 35,500 random quantum states using the Haar measure and their tomography measurements for systems with number of qubits ranging from one to four.
-The simulated data are then split into a training set containing 35,000 tomography measurements, and a validation set with 500 tomography measurements to cross-validate the network performance.
-Additionally, so as to reduce the bias-variance trade-off and increase the fidelity at the output, we use separate networks with different hyper-parameters for different sizes of qubits.
-Note that we implement the batch size of four in the training of all the networks.
-Once the networks are trained with simulated data, we then generate test sets which are completely unknown to the trained network.
-For the test-sets we consider three scenarios, a simulated test-set without any noise (``Ideal''), a test-set generated from the ibmq-qasm-simulator at shots of 2192 with a noise model provided by IBM Q-backend `$ibmq\_rome$' (``Simulator with IBMQ noise''), and finally, a test set containing the tomography data directly measured from the real IBM Q computer (5 qubits machine: $ibmq\_rome$).
-Note that each test set consists of tomography measurements for 20 random quantum states, again for each of the systems from one to four qubits.
+} {The number of quantum states used for training is manually optimized as a function of qubit number.
+The parameters to be learnt while training the network are termed as trainable parameters.
+The number of trainable parameters increases (decreases) with increasing (decreasing) number of fully-connected neurons and input size.
+Further, with respect to reconstruction fidelity, computational cost, and generality, we find an optimized number of quantum states in a training set to be 35,000 for all cases.
+As an explicit example, we present the reconstruction fidelity with varying trainable parameters and number of quantum states in the training set for the case of four qubits in Appendix \ref{app:par} (Fig. \ref{fig:appendix-1}).}

-Moreover, our custom built network makes the predictions for the $\tau$ arrays at the error layer as shown in Fig. \ref{fig:Figure_1} (a), which are finally compared with the target $\tau$ arrays and the mean squared loss (MSE) is evaluated and finally optimized with the Adagrad optimizer.
-Also, note that there are no training parameters between the error layer and the density matrix (DM) prediction layer.
-We build the DM prediction layer in the same graph of the network in order to efficiently evaluate the fidelity metric per epoch to cross-validate the training as well as avoid the post-processing.
+{To train the network, we generate 35,500 random quantum states according to the Haar measure as described by (\ref{eqn:pure_state}) and the associated $6^d$ tomographic measurement for systems with qubit numbers ranging from one to four.
+We split the simulated data into a training set of size 35,000 and a validation set of size 500 to cross-validate the network performance. } To reduce the bias-variance trade-off and increase the fidelity at the output, we use separate networks (see Table \ref{table:one}) for different qubit numbers.
+Note that we implement a batch size of 100 in the training of each network.
+After training, we generate test sets that are entirely unknown to the trained network. {For the test-cases, we consider two scenarios, a simulated test-set without any device noise and a test set directly measured from a near-term intermediate scale quantum computer with {7 qubits (IBM Quantum's $ibmq\_jakarta$)}.}